port-labs/port-docs/docs/technical-reference/port-components/relation.md

 ## Relation JSON structure

-The basic structure of a Relation request:
+The basic structure of a Relation schema:

 ```json showLineNumbers
 {